EriclysLima/EriclysLima/README.md

 I am currently studying Systems Analysis and Development!

-I am an aficionado of the world of technology, always in search of knowledge!
+I am passionate about the world of technology, always in search of knowledge!

 "Keep an open mind for all kinds of knowledge, because anything has the power to inspire you positively."